North, South Korea fix April date for first summit in years

 Chinese President Xi Jinping promised Beijing would uphold its friendship with North Korea after his meeting with Kim.

-Trump wrote on Twitter he had received a message from Xi on Tuesday night that his meeting with Kim "went very well" and that Kim looked forward to meeting the U.S. president.
+Trump wrote on Twitter he had received a message from Xi late on Tuesday that his meeting with Kim "went very well" and that Kim looked forward to meeting the U.S. president.